Luis Palés Matos: Afro-Antillano poems

 In 1926, a local newspaper La Democracia published "Pueblo negro" (Black town), the first known Afro-Antillano poem.
 This marked the start of a new genre in Latin American literature which blended words from the Afro-Caribbean culture into the Spanish verse of Puerto Rico.
 These poems were immediately and criticized by white, mainstream Puerto Rican intellectuals who viewed black issues as not being noteworthy or appropriate topics for high literature.
+In 1932, Palés Matos began publishing Afro-Puerto Rican poetry, which was immediately panned by critics due to its cultural background.
+Critic Luis Antonio Miranda claimed that "the so-called black art has no link to Puerto Rico".
+Poet Graciany Miranda Archilla was more scathing, labelling what he called "prieta (a colloquial word for "black") poetry in Puerto Rico" a "joke".

 In 1934, Palés Matos wrote the screenplay for Romance Tropical, the first Puerto Rican movie with sound and the second Spanish movie with sound in the world.
 The movie, which was produced and directed by Juan Emilio Viguié, dealt with the romance between a poor boy and a rich girl.
 Romance Tropical, which was distributed in theaters throughout Puerto Rico and New York by Pedro Juanera, was an astounding success.
 The film promised to give the Puerto Rican film industry international recognition, however the development of the industry was affected when a dispute over the copyrights between the Canino family (investors) and Viguié became public knowledge.

 In 1937, Palés Matos published Tuntún de pasa y grifería (Drumbeats of Kinkiness and Blackness).
 This collection of poems received an award of recognition from the Puerto Rican Institute of Literature.
 Palés Matos gained fame with his literary work.
 Though Palés Matos is considered, together with the Afro-Cuban poet Nicolás Guillén, the father of the "Negrismo" movement, he was also criticized by members of the black Puerto Rican community, who considered it an insult to their race that Palés Matos, a light-skinned man, was becoming famous on their account.
 Nevertheless, black Puerto Rican performers such as Sylvia del Villard and Juan Boria recited Palés Matos's poetry.

-Other figures of Afro-Puerto Rican and Afro-Caribbean poetry include Abelardo Díaz Alfaro (1916–1999) who also wrote Afro-Antillano lyrics and Angelamaria Davila (1944-2003) who wrote Afro-feminist poetry in the 1970s.
+Other figures of Afro-Puerto Rican and Afro-Caribbean poetry include Abelardo Díaz Alfaro (1916–1999) who also wrote Afro-Antillano lyrics and Angelamaria Davila (1944–2003) who wrote Afro-feminist poetry in the 1970s.